The experts who inform our programs

 Expertise in the Addiction and Recovery Field

-Our Senior Fellows at The Claudia Black Center are some of the nation’s top addiction and recovery experts, and they provide ongoing direction, consultation, and training for our staff.
-Led by Pia Mellody, they work together to ensure that The Meadows Model is the most clinically comprehensive and nurturing program available today.
+Our Senior Fellows are a diverse group of addiction and recovery experts who represent some of the nation’s best.
+They include New York Times bestselling authors, professors, medical professionals, and pioneers.
+Led by Pia Mellody, they work together to ensure we offer the most clinically comprehensive and nurturing program available today.

 Development Trauma, Codependency

 As a pioneer in the field of recovery, Pia Mellody’s theories on the effects of childhood trauma have become the foundation for The Meadows’ programs and are a major reason for their success.
 Pia is widely known as one of the preeminent authorities in the fields of addiction and relationships.
 Her work on codependency, boundaries, and the effects of childhood trauma on emotional development has profoundly influenced the treatment of addictions and the issues of forming and maintaining relationships.

 Pia is the author of several influential books, including Facing Codependence, Facing Love Addiction, Breaking Free, and The Intimacy Factor.
 At The Meadows, she trains our staff, counsels patients and families, speaks at campus workshops, and lectures around the world.
 Pia also developed the Developmental Model of Immaturity used by The Meadows.

 Dr. Claudia Black is a renowned author and trainer internationally recognized for her pioneering and contemporary work with family systems and addictive disorders.
 In the mid-1970s, Claudia gave “voice” to both young and adult children from addictive homes, offering a framework for their healing.
 This cutting-edge work would be critical in creating the foundation for the codependency field and a greater understanding of the impact of family trauma.